ricpote/moddedmindustry/SE202526/Milestone3/UserStory1/README.md

-###Test 5 : Do not Replace Higher Score With Lower Score
+### Test 5 : Do not Replace Higher Score With Lower Score

 Goal: Ensure that a lower wave run does not overwrite a player´s higher wave run
 Steps:

-	- 1.Acheive Wave ex:5.
+	- 1. Achieve Wave ex:5.

-	- 2.See it in ScoreBoard.
+	- 2. See it in ScoreBoard.

-	- 3.Start a new Weekly Challenge
+	- 3. Start a new Weekly Challenge

-	- 4.Acheive Wave <first wave ex:6
+	- 4. Achieve Wave <first wave ex:6

-	- 5.See the ScoreBoard.
+	- 5. See the ScoreBoard.

 Expected Result:
 FirstWave entry is not removed.
 The Scoreboard still shows only the earliest higher score.

 ### Review